For news and events follow us on Twitter: Tweets by UNTCreativeWrit & Instagram @untcreativewriting

 Brian Czyzyk

 Brian Czyzyk is a Voertman-Ardoin Fellow and Ph.D. candidate in Poetry at UNT.
 He is originally from Traverse City, Michigan and received his MFA at Purdue University.
-His work has been nominated for a Pushcart Prize, Best of the Net, Best New Poets, and recognized by Best American Essays 2020 and the 2019 AWP Intro Journal Awards.
-His work most recently appears in The Cincinnati Review, The Journal, and Colorado Review.
+His work has been nominated for a Pushcart Prize, Best of the Net, Best New Poets, and recognized by the AWP Intro Journal Awards.
+You can find his writing in RHINO Poetry, Tampa Review, Gulf Coast, Passages North, POETRY Magazine, and elsewhere.

 Danny Daw